 which after evaluation is

-The most general solution is when all the constants are positive, then $\Delta E>0$ and the grey soliton is lower in energy.
-This shows that when the vortex-antivortex collides, it is energetically favourable for them to decay into grey soliton.
+The most general solution is when all the constants are positive, then $\Delta E>0$ and the gray soliton is lower in energy.
+This shows that when the vortex-antivortex collides, it is energetically favourable for them to decay into gray soliton.
 As discussed in the results section, this is confirmed in the numerical calculations.

 The analysis so far is for an ideal system at zero temperature, where we have neglected the thermal fluctuations and perturbations from imperfections.
 In addition, there is dissipation from three body collision losses in the condensates of dilute atomic gases.